-CCIC, the selling stockholders and the underwriters for the U.S. offering named below have entered into an underwriting agreement with respect to the shares being offered in the United States.
+CCIC and the underwriters for the U.S. offering named below have entered into an underwriting agreement with respect to the shares being offered in the United States.
 Subject to certain conditions, each U.S. underwriter has severally agreed to purchase the number of shares indicated in the following table.
 Goldman, Sachs & Co. and Salomon Smith Barney Inc. are the representatives of the U.S. underwriters.

-If the U.S. underwriters sell more shares than the total number set forth in the table above, the U.S. underwriters have an option to buy up to an additional 3,296,475 shares from the selling stockholders to cover such sales.
+If the U.S. underwriters sell more shares than the total number set forth in the table above, the U.S. underwriters have an option to buy up to an additional 2,520,000 shares from CCIC to cover such sales.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the U.S. underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

-The following tables show the per share and total underwriting discounts and commissions to be paid to the U.S. underwriters by CCIC and the selling stockholders.
-Such amounts are shown assuming both no exercise and full exercise of the U.S. underwriters' option to purchase 3,296,475 additional shares.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the U.S. underwriters by CCIC.
+Such amounts are shown assuming both no exercise and full exercise of the U.S. underwriters' option to purchase 2,520,000 additional shares.

 Shares sold by the U.S. underwriters to the public will initially be offered at the initial price to public set forth on the cover of this prospectus.
-Any shares sold by the U.S. underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial price to public.
-Any such securities dealers may resell any shares purchased from the U.S. underwriters to certain other brokers or dealers at a discount of up to \$ per share from the initial price to public.
+Any shares sold by the U.S. underwriters to securities dealers may be sold at a discount of up to \$0.42 per share from the initial price to public.
+Any such securities dealers may resell any shares purchased from the U.S. underwriters to certain other brokers or dealers at a discount of up to \$0.10 per share from the initial price to public.
 If all the shares are not sold at the initial price to public, the representatives may change the price to public and the other selling terms.

-CCIC and the selling stockholders have entered into underwriting agreements with the underwriters for the sale of 5,540,000 shares outside the United States.
+CCIC has entered into an underwriting agreement with the underwriters for the sale of 4,200,000 shares outside the United States.
 The terms and conditions of both offerings are the same and the sale of shares in both offerings are conditioned on each other.
 Goldman Sachs International and Salomon Brothers International Limited are representatives of the underwriters for the offering outside the United States.